-In conclusion, our review demonstrates that children born with PUVs have a high morbidity rate with a high proportion developing CKD, and it is again demonstrated that evidence of decreased renal function and bladder dysfunction at an early age are significant predictors of developing CKD.
-In our experience, the combination of having a multidisciplinary follow up clinic including pediatric urologists, nephrologists and nurse practitioners ensures close patient follow-up in addition to early and effective management of bladder dysfunction and medical complications of CKD.
+Our review demonstrates that children born with PUVs have a high morbidity rate, with a high proportion developing CKD, and it is again demonstrated that evidence of decreased renal function and bladder dysfunction at an early age are significant predictors of developing CKD.
+In our experience, having a multidisciplinary followup clinic that included pediatric urologists, nephrologists, and nurse practitioners ensures close patient followup, in addition to early and effective management of bladder dysfunction and medical complications of CKD.
+COMPETING INTERESTS: The authors do not report any competing personal or financial interests related to this work.